 1916 – 1923 – Irish Easter Rising and War for Independence

-Galway was the only county outside of Dublin to heed the call of their leaders on Easter Monday 1916.
+Galway was the only county outside Dublin to heed their leaders’ call on Easter Monday 1916.

-The majority of historical events taking place from 1916 to 1923 took place in the East of Ireland in Dublin.
-There was a failed attempt by local members of the Irish Volunteers to attack the Royal Irish Constabulary barracks in Oranmore which is a town just outside of Galway city.
+Most historical events from 1916 to 1923 occurred in Dublin, east of Ireland.
+Local members of the Irish Volunteers failed to attack the Royal Irish Constabulary barracks in Oranmore, a town just outside of Galway City.
 The members surrendered in the town of Athenry.

 World War II